 We review funding proposals twice a year.
-To apply for funding for a course in summer or fall of the following year, application materials must be received by December 1.
-To apply for funding for a spring course in the following year, materials must be received by June 1.
+To apply for funding for a course in summer or fall of the following year, we must receive application materials by December 1.
+To apply for funding for a spring course in the following year, we must receive materials by June 1.

 To apply, please submit the following materials using the online form: